 AdSense does not suggest a specific amount of In-feed ads on your WordPress site, but there is still some limitation.
 There shouldn’t be too many ads too close together.

 If you have long and full posts on your archive pages, then you could place an ad between all of them.
-If you show only short excerpts, then I would not recommend to place an ad before every post.
+If you show only short excerpts, I would not recommend placing advertisements before every post.

-You are allowed to place the ad above, below or within the list of posts, but not in your sidebar or the header next to your logo.
+You are allowed to place the ad above, below, or within the list of posts.
+But you should avoid positions in your sidebar or the header next to your logo.

 Would you like to put not only AdSense In-feed ads between posts?
-In this case, check out the Post List Placement.
+In this case, check out the Post Lists Placement.
 It works with all kinds of ads.